muratk3n/thirdwave/en/README.md

 Just look at FED [GPDNow](https://www.frbatlanta.org/cqer/research/gdpnow) estimate..
 As of 3/1 the estimate is 10%.

-I am sure they use many base indicators to calculate this.. there are some known ones, eg [ISM PMI](2019/05/stats.md#gdpism) That's how I knew a month ago growth was coming.
+I am sure they use many base indicators to calculate this.. some widely known ones [ISM PMI](2019/05/stats.md#gdpism) for ex.
+That's how I knew a month ago growth was coming.

 "How can some people know GDP will grow?"